Pay transparency for job postings

 Table of Contents

-Washington state law requires the UW to disclose in job postings for staff and student positions the pay range and a general description of all benefits and other compensation to be offered to the hired applicant.
+Washington state law requires the University to disclose in job postings for staff and student positions the pay range or fixed (if only a fixed wage is offered for the job opening*) and a general description of all benefits and other compensation to be offered to the hired applicant.
 Additionally, upon request, an employee in a staff or student position offered an internal transfer or promotion must be provided with the wage scale or salary range of their new position.

-To ensure compliance with pay transparency posting requirements, hiring managers should – as part of planning for a recruitment and before posting a position – identify the pay range to be offered the hired applicant and collect information to include in the summary of other compensation.
+To ensure compliance with pay transparency posting requirements, hiring managers should—as part of planning for a recruitment and before posting a position—identify the pay range or fixed wage to be offered the hired applicant and collect information to include in the summary of other compensation.

 Job posting

 A job posting is an announcement intended to recruit job applicants for a specific available position that includes qualifications for desired applicants.
 This includes recruitments done directly by the UW or indirectly through a third party and includes electronic and hard copy postings.
-Examples include, but are not limited to, jobs posted through UWHIRES, Handshake, listservs, websites such as LinkedIn or Indeed, department webpages and hard copies placed on physical bulletin boards or given to potential applicants.
+Examples include, but are not limited to, jobs posted through UW’s applicant tracking systems, Handshake, listservs, websites such as LinkedIn or Indeed, department webpages and hard copies placed on physical bulletin boards or given to potential applicants.

 Advertising that links to a job posting is often part of a recruitment strategy.
-Job advertisements that do not list qualifications or refer to a specific position are not required to include the pay range and benefits and other compensation.
+Job advertisements that do not list qualifications or refer to a specific position are not required to include the wage, benefits and other compensation.

 The following social media examples are not considered a job posting: